Introduction to Biological and Cognitive Psychology PSYCH1010

 - Available to Erasmus Students: Yes

-The course covers core material in the area of psychology as it is applied to mental health and wellbeing and social and developmental psychology.
+The course covers core material in the area of biological and cognitive psychology.

 Requirements of Entry